Prep School Program

 Cadet candidates are briefed in detail on the standards of conduct and appearance they will be expected to maintain while at the Prep School.
 To ensure they uphold these standards, cadet candidates undergo regular inspections of their uniforms and personal appearance as well as their rooms and the overall dormitory.

-Working directly with each Prep School squadron is a company grade officer known as the Associate Air Officer Commanding (AOC), another company grade officer known as the Military Training Officer (MTO) and two non-commissioned officers who are the Academy Military Training Noncommissioned Officers (AMT).
-The roles of the AOC, MTO and AMT are varied: trainers, disciplinarians, counselors, advisors, and often mentors and confidantes to cadet candidates.
+Working directly with each squadron are two company grade officers, known as the Military Training Officers (MTO) and two Noncommissioned Officers (NCOs), known as Academy Military Trainers (AMT).
+The role of the MTO and AMT is diverse — they are trainers, disciplinarians, counselors, advisors, mentors, and often confidantes to the cadet candidates.

-Each year is concluded with a three-day exercise called the Transition Exercise, or TX.
+Each year is concluded with a Transition Exercise, or TX.
 It is designed to be a physical and mental review of all the cadet candidates have learned for the year and to prepare them for Basic Cadet Training (BCT) at the Academy.Back to Top

 Prep School intercollegiate teams include: